-Once an LNAPL or DNAPL layer is detected, a sample can be taken using the Model 425 Discrete Interval Sampler at the depth indicated on the Interface Meter flat tape (marked every 1/100 ft. or mm).
+Once an LNAPL or DNAPL layer is detected, a sample can be taken using a Discrete Interval Sampler at the depth indicated on the Interface Meter flat tape (marked every mm or 1/100 ft).

 A cable connector is included at the top of the sampler for easy connection to a suspension cable.
 The Solinst Model 103 Tag Line is ideal.
 It uses permanently laser marked polyethylene coated stainless steel, or PVDF flat tape, mounted on a reel.
-It comes with a clip for easy attachment/disattachment.
+It comes with a clip for easy attachment.

-The Solinst Discrete Interval Sampler can sample to depths of 90 m (300 ft.) below water level, regardless of total depth from surface.
+The Standard Model 425 Discrete Interval Samplers can sample to depths of 90 m (300 ft.) below water level, regardless of total depth from surface.

 The Model 425-D Deep Sampling Discrete Interval Sampler can typically sample from submerged depths up to 1000 m (3200 ft).
 Sampling to depths of 1200 m (4000 ft) is possible; contact Solinst to determine the suitability of your application.